-Barrie Selcoe is a Principal Technologist with CH2M (now Jacobs) in Houston, Texas.
-Barrie has worked at CH2M (now Jacobs) since 1999, specializing in human health risk assessment.
+Barrie Selcoe is a Principal Technologist with Jacobs in Houston, Texas.
+Barrie has worked at Jacobs since 2018, specializing in human health risk assessment.
 She is responsible for planning and overseeing human health risk-based activities at hazardous waste sites across the U.S. and internationally.
 She utilizes numerous federal (USEPA and Department of Defense) and state guidance documents in risk assessment projects, and is involved in all stages of site planning, investigation and reporting, cleanup level identification, and remedial action planning.
 She has been involved in risk assessments in 40 states and about 20 countries.
 She has worked on risk assessments incorporating incremental sampling and site-specific bioaccessibility studies.
 She has provided risk assessment services for numerous Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)/Superfund sites, Resource Conservation and Recovery Act (RCRA) facilities, state-program sites, voluntary actions, and international projects.
 She has prepared risk assessments for various types of sites, including industrial and commercial facilities, industrial and municipal landfills, bulk fuel terminals, rivers, U.S. Department of Defense facilities, and residential areas.
-Prior to CH2M, she worked as a human health risk assessor for 7 years with Philip Environmental and 3 years with O'Brien & Gere Engineers.
+Prior to Jacobs (which purchased CH2M in 2018), she worked as a human health risk assessor for 19 years with CH2M, 7 years with Philip Environmental, and 3 years with O'Brien & Gere Engineers.
 Since 2012, Barrie has contributed as a team member on ITRC's Risk Assessment team, Bioavailability in Contaminated Soil team, TPH Risk Evaluation at Petroleum-Contaminated Sites team, and PFAS team.
 She earned a bachelor's degree in microbiology from San Diego State University in San Diego, California in 1986, and a Master's of Public Health from the University of Pittsburgh Graduate School of Public Health in Pittsburgh, Pennsylvania in 1999.